List of Roseanne and The Conners characters: Mark Healy

 Mark Healy is played by Glenn Quinn.
 Mark begins dating Becky when she is about sixteen years old, much to the Conners' consternation.
 He comes from a dysfunctional family.
 Mark is mechanically inclined, but unlike his younger brother, David, he is not very intelligent, is a poor student, and has few goals in life.
 Mark elopes with Becky when she is only seventeen.
 She drops out of high school to be with him when he leaves town after losing his job at Dan's failed bike shop.
 They move to Minneapolis for his new mechanic's job.
 Despite Mark's tough-guy image and rebel persona, he is only occasionally seen engaging in minor criminal activity, such as underage drinking and using a fake I.D.
 Roseanne and Dan initially detest Mark, considering him a disrespectful and condescending punk.
 They grudgingly tolerate him as Becky's boyfriend and later son-in-law.
 Mark's choice to ride a British Triumph motorcycle rather than an American Harley-Davidson did cause particular tension with Dan.
 However, Dan comes to respect Mark's work ethic and hired him as a mechanic at his bike shop and later at the Lanford city garage.
 Mark's personality changes over the course of the series — starting off as a rebellious delinquent but ultimately softening and proving himself to be a caring and responsible (though comedically dull-witted) husband to Becky.
 He is also a loyal brother, though Mark enjoys tormenting the more intelligent David and mocks his artistic and sensitive personality.
 Unlike David, who was warmly welcomed as a family member, Roseanne and the rest of the family only grudgingly accept Mark into their clan while still insulting him.
 Mark is not ungrateful to the Conners, however, and reveals to David, just before David's wedding to Darlene, that he considers Dan and Roseanne as being their parents now.
-Mark and David have two younger sisters, Lisa and Nikki, who are briefly mentioned, but never seen in the Season 5 episode, "No Place Like Home for The Holidays".
+Mark and David have two younger sisters, Lisa and Nikki, who are briefly seen in the Season 5 episode, "No Place Like Home for The Holidays".

 In season 10, Mark is now deceased, leaving Becky a financially-strapped and lonely widow.
 Actor Glenn Quinn had died between the original series and the revival, and it was decided not to recast his role.
 No further information was initially given about when and how Mark died, though Darlene and David's son, who was about ten years old during Season 10, was named in Mark's memory.
 It is eventually revealed in a Season 3 episode of The Conners that Mark was killed in a motorcycle crash.